n4nidhinchandran/songbird/readme.md

 ## Summary

 We have updated the aesthetics of the Login and request password change page.
-By listening to the reset password event, we redirect user to the dashboard rather than the show profile page.
+By listening to the reset password event, we redirect user to the dashboard when the event is triggered.
 Finally, we wrote BDD tests to make sure this functionality is repeatable in the future.

 Next Chapter: [Chapter 12: The Admin Panel Part 2](https://github.com/bernardpeh/songbird/tree/chapter_12)